NBA on CBS: 1988–89

 By the late 1980s, CBS was telecasting 15 or 16 regular season games per year.
-In 1989 alone, only 13 of the 24 playoff games (Games 1–3, specifically) in Round 1 aired on TBS or CBS (for example, none of the four games from the Seattle–Houston first round series appeared on national television).
-Notably, Game 5 of the 1989 playoff series between the Chicago Bulls and Cleveland Cavaliers (featuring Michael Jordan's now famous game winning, last second shot over Craig Ehlo) was not nationally televised.
+In 1989 alone, only 13 of the 24 playoff games (Games 1–3, specifically) in Round 1 aired on TBS or CBS (for example, none of the four games from the Seattle–Houston first-round series appeared on national television).
+Notably, Game 5 of the 1989 playoff series between the Chicago Bulls and Cleveland Cavaliers (featuring Michael Jordan's now famous game-winning, last-second shot over Craig Ehlo) was not nationally televised.
 The CBS-affiliated stations in Virginia (WTKR in Norfolk, WTVR-TV in Richmond and WDBJ in Roanoke) elected to show the first game of a second round series between Seattle and the Lakers.

 Meanwhile, many CBS affiliates on the West Coast (such as KCBS-TV in Los Angeles and KPIX-TV in San Francisco) were able to broadcast at least a portion of the Chicago-Cleveland game.
-In Los Angeles, the hometown Lakers finished their game (started at the same time as the Chicago-Cleveland game) just in time for CBS to switch to the Chicago-Cleveland game, where, as it happened, Jordan made his game winner.
-The Portland Oregonian criticized CBS for its decision to show the Game 1 of the second round Seattle-Lakers series in Portland on KOIN rather than that game.
+In Los Angeles, the hometown Lakers finished their game (started at the same time as the Chicago-Cleveland game) just in time for CBS to switch to the Chicago-Cleveland game, where, as it happened, Jordan made his game-winner.
+The Portland Oregonian criticized CBS for its decision to show Game 1 of the second round Seattle-Lakers series in Portland on KOIN rather than that game.
 Furthermore, CBS only broadcast the fifth game of the first-round series between Atlanta and Milwaukee nationally.
-The nationally televised Atlanta-Milwaukee game aired at 1:00 p.m.
+The nationally televised Atlanta-Milwaukee game aired at 1 p.m.
 Eastern Time, while the regionally televised Chicago-Cleveland and Seattle/L.A.
 Lakers games aired at 3:30 p.m.
 Eastern Time.

 Perhaps even more confusing, both Game 5 sites (Coliseum at Richfield in Cleveland and Omni Coliseum in Atlanta) were in the Eastern Time Zone, so differing local start times were not a factor.
 Previously, CBS aired Game 2 of the Chicago-Cleveland series nationally, while relegating Game 2 of the Atlanta-Milwaukee series to TBS.
 CBS used its primary announcing team, Dick Stockton and Hubie Brown to call the latter game.